 Information on the Universal Credit scheme is already available to some digital TV viewers by pressing the red button on their remote controls.

-The TV information channels have had more than 30,000 hits since they were launched at the end of October, according to the organisation which developed them, Looking Local, which is owned by Kirklees Council.'In denial'
+The TV information channels have had more than 30,000 hits since they were launched at the end of October, according to the organisation which developed them, Looking Local, which is owned by Kirklees Council.

 Welfare Reform Minister Lord Freud said: "As we continue with the rollout of Universal Credit, increasing numbers of people will need to know how it affects them and how to prepare.